Abortion under Egyptian law: Moral component: Criminal intent

-Abortion in all its forms is a deliberate crime.
+Abortion in all its forms is considered to be a deliberate crime.
 The moral component of this act is the perpetrator's criminal intent, which is directed towards the physical act that constitutes the crime as defined by the law.
 Accordingly, any unintentional error that results in the removal of the fetus before its due date, even if this error is serious, is not considered an abortion.
 This is because there is no criminal intent on the part of the person accused of abortion, and his liability is limited to unintentional injury only.
 The mens rea for the crime of abortion requires that the accused was aware, at the time of the act, of the existence of the pregnancy.
 If a perpetrator commits an assault upon a woman unaware that she is pregnant, and the assault causes the woman to miscarry, it may be argued that the perpetrator did not possess the requisite criminal intent.
 For instance, a scenario may be posited in which an individual strikes a pregnant woman unaware of her condition and, as a consequence of this attack, the pregnant woman miscarries.